Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 A few things are worth flagging before we go deeper.

 First, both farms are on the official Chaos Group authorized V-Ray partner list.
 That means neither one has a "V-Ray credibility" edge — they have equal authorization status for running V-Ray CPU licenses at scale.
-What differs is the regional listing and the broader partnership footprint.
+What differs is the regional listing and the broader partnership footprint, not the legitimacy of either as a V-Ray render farm.

 Second, pricing is genuinely hard to compare because the two farms quote it in different units.
-Fox uses per-core-hour with a tiered discount based on accumulated spend.
+Fox quotes per-thread-hour (a per-core figure is roughly double, since each core runs about two threads) with a tiered discount based on accumulated spend.
 Super Renders Farm uses a GHz-hour compute model with volume credit discounts.
-Neither is automatically cheaper; it depends on your scene, your CPU utilization, and how much you typically spend per month.
+Neither is automatically cheaper; it depends on your scene, your CPU utilization, your RAM needs, and how much you typically spend per month.
+We dig into exactly where the math flips later in this article.

 Pricing Deep Dive